vamsha/vamsha.github.io/FeatureExtraction_from_TEXT.md

+Some of the feature extraction techniques are described below
+  1. Bag Of Words (BOW)
+  2. N-grams
+  3. Term Frequency (TF) - Inverse Document Frequency (IDF)
+  4. Tfidftransformer vs. Tfidfvectorizer

+**Bag Of Words (BOW)**

+The approach is very simple and flexible, and can be used in many ways for extracting features from documents. it involves two things.
+- Building the vocabulary
+- Counting the occurrence of each word.

+Example:
+  Collect data

+‘All my cats in a row’,
+‘When my cat sits down, she looks like a Furby toy!’,

 # Welcome to My Website

 This is an example of how you can format content using Markdown on GitHub Pages.